-The League of Women Voters of New Mexico believes that social, economic, and legal concerns must be interconnected for the fair and equitable treatment of all children.
+LWVNM believes that social, economic and legal concerns must be interconnected for the fair and equitable treatment of all children.

-The League of Women Voters supports a continuum of services available to all children and their families.
+LWVNM supports a continuum of services that is available to all children and their families.

 The programs in the continuum should include, but not be limited to: prevention, intervention, family support, education, enhancement of physical, emotional, and social well-being; substitute care; and juvenile justice programs.
 The programs and associated services in the continuum should be community-based wherever feasible.